poset26/HPC-T-Assembly/README.md

 ## HPC_T_Assembly
 ### Overview
  This script automates a high-performance computing (HPC) pipeline for RNA sequencing data analysis.
-It includes steps for data trimming, assembly, alignment, quantification, and clustering.
-The script is designed to handle paired-end RNA-seq data and generate several intermediate and final output files necessary for downstream analyses.
+It includes steps for data trimming, assembly, alignment, quantification, clustering, ORF predictions, and Transcript statistics.
+The script is designed to handle paired-end RNA-seq data and generate the intermediate and final output files necessary for downstream analyses.

 ### Prerequisites